jasonerl/ChicagoBoss/README.md

 Chicago Boss: Start small, dream big
 ====================================

-Test Chicago Boss is a server framework inspired by Rails and written in Erlang.
+Chicago Boss is a server framework inspired by Rails and written in Erlang.
 It offers all the conveniences of modern web development, including Comet.
 What sets Chicago Boss apart from other non-Erlang frameworks is that it can handle large amounts of traffic without any drop in performance.
 What sets Chicago Boss apart